flutter/website/src/development/tools/inspector.md

 ---
 title: Flutter's Widget Inspector
 short-title: Widget Inspector
-description: A brief overview of Flutter's widget inspector.
+description: A brief overview of Flutter's Widget Inspector.
 ---

 The Flutter Widget Inspector is powerful tool for visualizing and exploring